Tom Leonard (poet)

-Tom Leonard (22 August 1944 – 21 December 2018) was a Scottish poet, writer and critic.
+Thomas Anthony Leonard (22 August 1944 – 21 December 2018) was a Scottish poet, writer and critic.
 He was best known for his poems written in Glaswegian dialect, particularly his Six Glasgow Poems and The Six O'Clock News.
 His work frequently dealt with the relationship between language, class and culture.

 Biography

 Leonard was born in Glasgow in 1944.
 His father was a train-driver who had moved to Scotland from Dublin in 1916.
 His mother, also of Irish descent, came from Saltcoats and had previously worked at the Nobel dynamite factory in Ardeer.
 Tom was the youngest of four children - he had two brothers and one sister.

 He commenced study on a degree at the University of Glasgow in 1967, but left after two years.
 While there, he encountered poets including Tom McGrath, Alan Spence, Aonghas MacNeacail and Philip Hobsbaum, and also acted as editor of the university magazine.
 He returned to the university during the 1970s in order to complete a degree in English and Scottish Literature.

 He joined a group of new and distinctive authors, including Philip Hobsbaum, Alasdair Gray, Liz Lochhead, James Kelman, Aonghas MacNeacail and Jeff Torrington, of whom Hobsbaum was the nucleus.

 With Alasdair Gray and James Kelman, he became Professor of Creative Writing at the University of Glasgow in 2001, retiring in 2009.
-He died in December 2018, aged 74.
+He died at his home in Glasgow in December 2018, aged 74.